Sexual maturity occurs around the age of 4 years old.

 Quotas

-Commercial fishing is exclusively practiced in the Magdalen Islands.
+Commercial fishing is practised exclusively in the Magdalen Islands.

-Recreational harvesting is authorized in the Gaspé Peninsula and in the Magdalen Islands.
-A daily maximum of 300 Atlantic surf clam is authorized.
+Recreational harvesting is authorized in the Gaspé Peninsula and the Magdalen Islands.
+A daily maximum of 300 Atlantic surf clams is authorized.

 Shellfish can be toxic.
 Be sure to find out about harvesting conditions and whether your area is open.
 This information can be found on the Fisheries and Oceans Canada website.